nuxt/image/docs/content/en/nuxt-picture.md

 ## `placeholder`

 The placeholder is a small, low quality image that will show while the original image is loading.
-You could provide your own placeholder or let `nuxt-img` generate it for you.
+You could provide your own placeholder or let `nuxt-picture` generate it for you.
 If you set `placeholder` to `true`, module creates a small placeholder for you.
 You can set your custom placeholder in this prop.

 <code-group>